OWASP/AppSec-Israel-2017/Register.md

 Details [here](Training).

 #### [Women in AppSec](WIA) - Ladies Only!
-Tuesday Evening, October 17th: This special session, open for women only, will take place after the Training Day.
+Tuesday Evening, October 17th: This special session, open for women (and female-identifying) only, will take place after the Training Day.
 Details [here](WIA).

 #### [Conference Day](Agenda)